Introduction to Threat Intelligence

 - The attackers are filing false threat reports to mislead the intelligence systems.

-- Most of the data gathered by security peoples are duplicate in nature, thereby wasting time and effort.
+- Most of the data gathered by security people are duplicate in nature, thereby wasting time and effort.

 - Security systems must match the attack speeds.